 Project ArchitectsDaniel Concha, Fanny Landeau, José Prieto

-From the architect.
+Text description provided by the architects.
 This project, realized for the Archi<20 competition, consisted on proposing a pavilion of 20 m2 floor space to be constructed in a protected natural area in Muttersholtz, Alsace.

 With a limited budget of 7000 Euro, the commission allowed us to seek for a precise and careful architecture.
 In this sense, our first intention was to create a building that could offer an experience of varied possibilities, using the least materials and formal recourses.